 A good question that must be addressed.
 If your vehicle has a warranty you’ll need to consult the policy provider before making any major changes to your ride’s body, chassis or powerplant.

-Actually, with how litigious society and the world at large has gotten, it might be best to consult with them before you install anything more complicated than headrest cushion.
+Actually, with how litigious society and the world at large have gotten, it might be best to consult with them before you install anything more complicated than a headrest cushion.

 Even external cargo points and racks can void your warranty, as one acquaintance of mine found out the hard way on his Cherokee; a home-installed gas can rack was not kosher with the warranty provider, and after a small mishap on the road led to a call-in, they denied his claim.